jatinpruthi5555/YBI-Foundation-Project/README.md

 # YBI-Foundation-Project
-This is the project about financial market analysis
+This is the project about financial market news sentiment analysis